 21. Considers what might be important to each client, anticipates needs and then acts proactively

 22. Listens carefully to customer objectives to understand and provide for customer needs

 23. Completes their work correctly the first time without taking short-cuts

 24. Displays consistent behavior and effort regardless of the situation

 25. Embraces, respects, and celebrates diverse identities, interests, abilities and cultures

 Want even more examples?

 Want help setting expectations?
-Check out The Expectations Playbook training and talk to our coaches!
+Check out The Expectations Playbook training and talk to our trainers!